Sunidhi23garg/mern-bookstore-auth/README.md

 git push origin feature-name
 5. Open a pull request.

-🧪 Testing
+## 🧪 Testing
-Can write unit and integration tests to ensure the application works correctly.
+You can write unit and integration tests to ensure the application works correctly.

 -- Install Testing Dependencies: npm install --save-dev jest supertest